cdzombak/feedbin-auto-archiver/README.md

 ## Installation

 - Clone the repo
-- Run `make bootstrap` to create a virtualenv for the project & install depepdencies
+- Run `make bootstrap` to create a virtualenv for the project & install dependencies

 ### Crontab Example